SphericalCowww/CubicDoggo_07B/README.md

 ### 3D printing

-The 3D printer model Creality K1C is used with Orcaslicer slicer, but as long as they print PLA+, it's good.
+The 3D printer model Creality K1C is used with the Orcaslicer, but as long as PLA+ can be printed.
 All the FreeCAD files can be found here: <a href="https://github.com/SphericalCowww/CubicDoggo_07B/tree/main/src/my_robot_description/mesh/CADv2_ST-3215-C018">link</a>.

 ### Hardware